 It also provides for a new State Secondary School and many primary schools as well as early learning services.
 Wonthaggi also has major sporting and recreational facilities including the Rail Trail which acts as a connection from Wonthaggi to Phillip Island and into South Gippsland.

-Plan Melbourne identifies Wonthaggi as a peri-urban town that has the potential to accommodate housing and employment generating development.
-Wonthaggi is identified as a ‘high growth’ regional centre through the state and local policy and sits at the top of the Bass Coast Settlement hierarchy (at Clause 21.02 of the Bass Coast Planning Scheme).
-Clause 21.02-1 identifies Wonthaggi with high spatial growth capacity and encourages large scale residential growth within the township boundary, particularly within the north east growth area.
+Population and land supply

 A land supply analysis of Wonthaggi has indicated that the Wonthaggi North East Growth Area combined with existing vacant lots (zoned as GRZ or LDRZ) is adequate to meet the demand for residential land for the next 30-50 years.

 The area will undergo a full transition of land use as part of large-scale residential development with considerable population increase and demographic change, with commercial areas and community facilities to support it.
 Wonthaggi North East will be home to 12,000 residents in the next 20-30 years, contributing to the projected population increase to 46,429 within the Bass Coast Shire by 2036 (.id consulting).
 The 2020 population for the ‘Wonthaggi District’ which includes Wonthaggi North, Wonthaggi, South Dudley and Cape Paterson, is 6,958 and is forecast to grow to 9,269 by 2036.
 The population growth in ‘Wonthaggi District’, is significantly higher than overall population growth for Bass Coast Shire. (.id consulting)